 When projections indicate that the College will have more resident students than space available in campus housing (including off-campus owned/leased property), a designated number of students will be allowed to move off campus for that year.
 Announcements for fall off-campus opportunities will be made in the spring, prior to the room selection process.
 Students with Senior or Junior standing wishing to move off campus must apply for this privilege and be approved by a selection committee.

-Associate Dean of Students for Campus Life - The Associate Dean of Students for Campus Life is a full-time professional staff member and official of the College who is responsible for the overall Residence Life Department.
+Director of Campus Life - The Director of Campus Life is a full-time professional staff member and official of the College who is responsible for the oversight of the Residence Life Department.

-Area Director (AD) - The AD is a full-time professional staff member and official of the College who is responsible for the general management of four (4) Residence Halls.
+Assistant Director of Residence Life - The Assistant Director is a full-time professional staff member and official of the College who is responsible for the training and supervision of the Residence Life staff.

 Resident Director (RD) - The RD is a part-time professional staff member who assists the Residence Life Office in the management of a hall as well as assists student staff and residents.